tedmoore/schelp2/docs/Classes/EnvelopeView.md

 ### `lastIndex`
  The last node selected, regardless of the current state of selection, or -1 if no node has yet been selected.
 ### `selectIndex`
- Selects the node at given index and makes it the current one, i.e. [#-currentvalue](#-currentvalue) will relate to that node.
+ Selects the node at given index and makes it the current one, i.e. [currentvalue](#currentvalue) will relate to that node.
 As a special case, if the argument is -1 all nodes will be deselected.**Arguments:**

 | Argument | Description |
 |----------|-------------|